NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 give the command,

 	python TestUpload.py

+If you are using Eclipse, just select TestUpload.py either in the source window or the Package Explorer and click the Run button.

 The test produces a lot of output, because FTP_Upload sends all of its logging output to the console as well as to the log file.
 (The log